Municue

 3 hearings·Last: Apr 8, 2026·Zoning·Site·Notable

-An amendment to a Specific Use Permit would allow a bar, lounge, or tavern with live music on the southwestern corner of Main Street and Malco in the Deep Ellum/Near East Side District.
-The property is zoned Tract A within Planned Development 269, an area with specific commercial and entertainment guidelines.
+An amendment to a Specific Use Permit would allow a bar, lounge, or tavern with a live music venue on the southwestern corner of Main Street and Malco in Deep Ellum.
+This would bring entertainment programming to the historic music district.

 Feb 19: Carried: 13 to 0